-False light is a form of invasion of privacy for which a victim can pursue a civil claim.
+False light is a form of invasion of privacy for which you can pursue a civil claim.
 A false light claim exists when an individual or business

 - implies that it is true,